Alibro005/Account__Manager/README.md

 Features:

-Create Accounts: Allows you to add new users with personal details.
+> View Accounts: List all user accounts stored in the SQLite database.

-Update Accounts: Modify existing user information.
+> Create Accounts: Allows you to add new users with personal details.

-Delete Accounts: Remove user accounts from the database.
+> Update Accounts: Modify existing user information.

-View Accounts: List all user accounts stored in the SQLite database.
+> Delete Accounts: Remove user accounts from the database.

 SQLite3 Database: Uses a lightweight SQLite3 database to store user data securely.